 The lower the noise, the higher the chances for a successful hunt.
 A noisy arrow rest will spook away game.

 What do you shoot?
 Every archer has a preferred arrow and bow.
 Some archers, like yours truly, are all about compound bows.
-Others are die-hard recurve fans.
+Others are die-hard recurve fans or best crossbow fans.
 I even met a long bow enthusiast who managed pretty decent groups.
 The last decade or so has seen a lot of growth in the arrow rest industry.
 There is now a rest tailor made for every bow out there.

 Arrows also come in different weights and widths.
 When you go for full containment rests, make sure they can accommodate your arrow’s width and weight.